poppy-project/poppy-docs/en/getting-started/build.md

 * Legs + Trunk (only for Humanoid version) [(Text instruction)](https://github.com/poppy-project/poppy-humanoid/blob/master/hardware/doc/Poppy_Humanoid_assembly_instructions.md#3--legstorso-asembly) [(Video demonstration)](http://youtu.be/5i0xVlrJc-8)
 * Head [(Text instruction)](https://github.com/poppy-project/poppy-docs/blob/master/poppy-humanoid/assembly_doc/head_assembly.md)

-Ad previously said, this section was just intended to give you an idea about what building a Torso or a Humanoid implies.
+As previously said, this section was just intended to give you an idea about what building a Torso or a Humanoid implies.
 A detailed step by step assembly can be found in their dedicated Chapter [Step-by-step assembly of a Poppy Torso](#TODO) or Chapter [Step-by-step assembly of a Poppy Humanoid](#TODO).